rsaavedraf/checkmate-in-x/README.md

 (i.e. mateinx-iter.py)

 ## Update 2022-12-14
-- v1.1 after a bug found and fixed: when a pawn was getting captured in passing, it was not getting properly removed from the board and remaining pieces.
+v1.1 after a bug found and fixed: when a pawn was getting captured in passing, it was not getting properly removed from the board and remaining pieces.
+Also such capturing move was missing the "x" when printed out.

 ## Next tasks:
 - Implement an iterative python version